StarshiStrelok/sonya/README.md

 Parallel computing is critical.
 Calculation perform on central processor (threads count = processor cores + hyperthreading) and for big data may take a long time (several seconds for 123K graph edges on Intel Core i3 x2) if processor is weak.

+## At the end

+I suppose that this code may be useful for someone, but it's only experimental software.

+I created it, because I live in Brest (Belarus) and here before there was no convenient application for the search for public transport routes.

+For technical questions, please contact my email, starshistrelok@gmail.com